 After the first round of symptoms, a person with radiation sickness may have a brief period with no noticeable illness, followed by the onset of new, more-serious symptoms.

 If you've had a mild exposure, it may take hours to weeks before symptoms begin.
 But with high exposure, symptoms can begin minutes to days after exposure.

 - Nausea and vomiting.

 - Hair loss.

 - Bloody vomit and stools from internal bleeding.

 When to see a doctor

-An accident or attack that causes radiation sickness would no doubt cause a lot of attention and public concern.
-If such an event occurs, monitor radio, television or online reports to learn about emergency instructions for your area.
+An accident or attack that causes radiation sickness would lead to a lot of attention and public concern.
+If such an event happens, listen to radio, television or online reports to learn about emergency instructions for your area.